mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-6-game-1.html.markdown

 May 18, 2014

 This scenario has at least two official variants, one of which has mines and blocks, and one without mines and blocks.
+This scenario did not specify mines and blocks.

 ## Turn 1